JeloH/AdsWtext/README.md

 # maker
 This is a framework for Advertisement Website discovery using keywords in URL, MetaTag and blk.Finall  (for Persian websites).

+For obtain score for each webite, the program consider these attributes:
+- Blak list as a score
+- Keywords in URL as a score
+- Keywords in Matatag as a score

 Input:
 Name of Websites